-Mail publisher attacks Oprah over 'faked' Meghan Markle headlines
+Oprah refuses Mail demand to amend 'faked' Meghan Markle headlines

-Daily Mail publisher Associated Newspapers has accused Oprah Winfrey’s production company of betraying viewers’ trust by broadcasting “faked” Meghan Markle headlines in its interview with the Duke and Duchess of Sussex.
+Associated Newspapers responded on Thursday 1 April by accusing Harpo of betraying viewers’ trust by broadcasting “faked” Meghan Markle headlines.

-The publisher has sent numerous legal letters to Harpo Productions and broadcast giant ViacomCBS over a headline montage used in ‘Oprah with Meghan and Harry’.

-The latest, sent on 1 April to Harpo’s legal representative, accused the production company of refusing to address issues raised with the programme.

-Associated Newspapers group editorial legal director Elizabeth Hartley said: “I have stressed in each of my letters that this is an issue of accuracy and integrity.
+Group editorial legal director Elizabeth Hartley said: “I have stressed in each of my letters that this is an issue of accuracy and integrity.
 It is a betrayal of viewers’ trust to broadcast faked images.
 It is not our concern, but it also does nothing for your client’s reputation and the credibility of its programme content.”

 The letter set out three instances of Harpo “fake editing” Daily Mail headlines, and nine examples in which foreign publication headlines were “masquerading” as British press headlines.